Our Top 5 Web Design Resources

 The book looks at real-life projects and experiences as well as real-world experiences.
 Because responsive web design is now an absolute must this particular book would also be useful to marketing departments as well as business owners who wish to better grasp the realities of responsive web design and the choices that need to be made when a new website is created.

-The book is available in paperback or eBook format and with 12 chapters covering subjects such as workflow, web fonts, content strategy and offline experience it’s one we would highly recommend.
+The book is available in paperback or eBook format and with 12 chapters covering subjects such as workflow, web fonts (some of which you may also be able to find here), content strategy and offline experience it’s one we would highly recommend.

 HTML & CSS: Design and Build Websites

 Often we are asked by students or clients who are looking to get to grips with HTML & CSS and the process of designing and building websites which book is the best.